Fighting Seizures by U.S. Secret Service

 Ms. Sammis represents the owner of the bank account, the person from whom the property was taken, third party owners, bonafide purchasers, lien holders, sellers for value, or a victim of fraud.
 If you are an attorney with a USSS forfeiture, contact Leslie Sammis about co-counseling on the case.

-After the seizure, we can help you contest the legality of the forfeiture and fight to get the money back quickly.
 Within 60 days of the seizure, the USSS is required to send a “notice of seizure” form that gives you the following three options:

 - You may agree to the forfeiture by petitioning the USSS for return/remission of the forfeited property after submitting the Petition for Remission/Mitigation” Form (these petitioners are often denied months later with a form letter).

 - You may disagree with the forfeiture and contest it in the United States District Court by filing a claim with the attached “Seized Asset Claim Form” (this is the ONLY way to contest the seizure and the best way to fight for 100% of your money back); or

 - You may have no interest in this property and therefore do not need to respond to the letter in any matter.